Back to jobs

 Senior Paleontologist

 ESA seeks a Senior Paleontologist in Southern CA with 20+ years of experience performing paleontological monitoring, surveys, testing and fossil salvage, recordation of fossil localities, strat columns, and sensitive formations, curation, and preparing environmental permit applications and supporting documentation.
-Remote and hybrid options explored for the right candidate. candidates with the capability to commute to in and around the southern California area for field work as needed is preferred.
+Remote and hybrid options explored for the right candidate.
+Candidates with the capability to commute in and around the southern California area for field work as needed is preferred.

 Who You Are